Zeffer83/OutlookAutoArchive/README.md

 - Custom Gmail labels (configured via `GmailLabel` in config.json)

 To add support for additional locations, modify the `Get-ArchiveFolder` function in the script.

+### Setting Up Gmail Labels

+If you're using Gmail with Outlook, you can create custom labels for archiving:

+#### In Gmail:
+1. **Create a Label**:
+   - Open Gmail in your web browser
+   - Click the gear icon (Settings) → "See all settings"
+   - Go to the "Labels" tab
+   - Click "Create new label"
+   - Name it (e.g., "OutlookArchive" or your preferred name)
+   - Click "Create"

+2. **Label Structure** (Optional):
+   - You can create nested labels like "OutlookArchive/2024/2024-12"
+   - The script will automatically create year/month sub-labels

+#### In Outlook:
+1. **Sync the Label**:
+   - The Gmail label should automatically appear in Outlook
+   - It may take a few minutes to sync
+   - Look for the label in your folder list

+2. **Configure the Script**:
+   - Set `GmailLabel` in your `config.json` to match your Gmail label name
+   - Example: `"GmailLabel": "OutlookArchive"`

+#### Troubleshooting Gmail Labels:
+- **Label not appearing**: Try refreshing Outlook or restarting it
+- **Sync issues**: Check your Gmail IMAP settings in Outlook
+- **Permission errors**: Ensure you have full access to your Gmail account

 ## Troubleshooting